followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/aggregate(step).md

 ===================================================================

 <!--shortDescription-->
-Calculates a custom summary for the items in the current [Query](/Documentation/ApiReference/Data_Layer/Query/).
+Calculates a custom summary for all data items.
 <!--/shortDescription-->

 <!--paramName1-->step<!--/paramName1-->